Solution:

 add_filter( 'woocommerce_checkout_fields', 'reigel_woocommerce_checkout_fields' );

-will have the same effect with how you check if this field is set or not. (your “Error checking”)
+adding 'required' and setting it to true will have the same effect with how you check if this field is set or not. (your “Error checking”)

 function reigel_woocommerce_checkout_update_user_meta( $customer_id, $posted ) {